becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

-# 6DoF Industrial Robot - Project
-# 6 DoF Robot - Project
+# 6 Degrees of Freedom Robot - Project

 This is one of my ongoing univeristy projects.
 The original version is made using MATLAB, but I wanted to make it easier to run using Python.